kpbochenek/banking-service/README.md

 `sbt test`

-### Limitations
-- Account balance can be negative.
-- Not atomic operation of storing transaction and writing log for it.

 ### TODO
 - tests for database failures
+- expose endpoint to check performed transactions and add tests for it